Dmitry-Skachkov/QE_examples/README.md

 > make all

-### Compilation on DARWIN cluester of University of Delaware
+### Compilation on DARWIN cluster of University of Delaware

 Load modules
 > vpkg_require openmpi/4.1.5:intel-2020